Siloxane: Safety and environmental considerations

 Because silicones are heavily used in biomedical and cosmetic applications, their toxicology has been intensively examined.
 "The inertness of silicones toward warmblooded animals has been demonstrated in a number of tests."
-With an LD_{50} in rats of >50 g/kg, they are virtually nontoxic.
+With an in rats of >50 g/kg, they are virtually nontoxic.
 Questions remain however about chronic toxicity or the consequences of bioaccumulation since siloxanes can be long-lived.

 Findings about bioaccumulation have been largely based on laboratory studies.
 Field studies of bioaccumulation have not reached consensus.
 "Even if the concentrations of siloxanes we have found in fish are high compared to concentrations of classical contaminants like PCBs, several other studies in the Oslo Fjord in Norway, Lake Pepin in the US, and Lake Erie in Canada have shown concentrations of siloxanes decrease at higher range in the food chain.
 This finding raises questions about which factors influence the bioaccumulation potential of siloxanes."

 Cyclomethicones are ubiquitous because they are widely used in biomedical and cosmetic applications.
 They can be found at high levels in American cities.
 They can be toxic to aquatic animals in concentrations often found in the environment.
-The cyclomethicones D_{4} and D_{5} are bioaccumulative in some aquatic organisms, according to one report.
+The cyclomethicones octamethylcyclotetrasiloxane (D_{4}) and decamethylcyclopentasiloxane (D_{5}) are bioaccumulative in some aquatic organisms, according to one report.

 In the European Union, D_{4}, D_{5}, D_{6} and octamethyltrisiloxane have been deemed hazardous as per the REACH regulation.
-They were characterized as substances of very high concern (SVHC) in 2024 due to their PBT (persistent, bioaccumulative and toxic) and vPvB (very persistent and very bioaccumulative) properties and were subsequently added to the REACH Candidate List in 2025.
+They were characterized as substances of very high concern (SVHC) in 2024 due to their persistent, bioaccumulative, and toxic properties and were subsequently added to the REACH Candidate List in 2025.
 Canada regulates D_{4} under a pollution prevention plan.
 A scientific review in Canada in 2011 concluded that "Siloxane D5 does not pose a danger to the environment."